Categories

 Corporate risk manager of the year

 This award is for energy or commodity firms showing outstanding risk management capabilities.
 The award considers the firm’s internal risk management function and/or the external risk management they offer clients.
-It will consider the firm’s approach to market, counterparty and liquidity risk as well as other risks such as climate risk.
+It will consider the firm’s approach to market, counterparty and liquidity risk as well as other risks such as transition risk.
 Submissions should outline risk and capital management processes, policies and systems, and describe any improvements made to the risk and capital management functions at the firm over the last year to 18 months.
 Particularly important is how teams have responded to market changes and how the risk function has contributed to overall strategy and performance.
-Ideally, the value of the risk function will be demonstrated in one or more case studies, showing how the firm has managed a particular source of exposure, or anticipated or responded to a market move.
+Ideally, the value of the risk function will be demonstrated in one or more examples, showing how the firm has managed a particular source of exposure, or anticipated or responded to a market move.

 Climate risk manager of the year